vrai-group/TrajectoryTracking/README.md

 ## How does it work?
 ### 1) Database building
-The system relies on capturing the data of the carts - a time-varying location which can be thought of as a trajectory.
+The system relies on capturing the data of the carts - time-varying locations which can be thought of as a trajectories.
 These datas are stored inside a relational database before the use.

 #### How to use the database-builder script?
 _Note 1: Before you start using the builder-script, make sure that a folder called "sqlite" exists in the root folder of the builder.py script (just create it if necessary).
 It is the folder where you will find the .db result files (you can edit the result folder name whenever you want by editing the builder.py script)._